Joao132000/Joao132000/README.md

 ### :man_technologist:About me:

 - 👨‍💼 My name is Joao Paulo Carvalho, I am a Full Stack Developer from Brazil.
-- 🔭 I'm currently working on a project written in C#, Blazor, and SQL Server fixing bugs and testing code.
+- 🔭 I'm currently working on a project developed in C#, Blazor, and SQL Server.
 - 🌱 I'm currently learning how to build apps in Flutter, Dart, and Firebase.
 - 📖 Looking forward to graduate from Brescia University with a degree in Computer Science and Mathematics.
 - 🗣️ I speak English, Portuguese, and I'm learning Spanish.